 New Jersey has placed restrictions on an employer's ability to ask a prospective employee about their criminal record or run a criminal background check.
 Under New Jersey's Opportunity to Compete Act, an employer is prohibited from inquiring about an applicant's criminal record on an application or at any point until after the first interview.
 This includes prohibiting employers from stating in advertisements that those with criminal records will not be considered.
-While there are employers that do not fall within this law, its scope is
+While there are employers that do not fall within this law, its scope is pretty expansive, including most private employers with 15 or more employees over 20 calendar weeks.

-As a cautious employer, let's say you run a criminal pretty expansive, including most private employers with 15 or more employees over 20 calendar weeks.
 While Pennsylvania has no restrictions on the ability to run the background check, local jurisdictions within the State may have restrictions, like in Philadelphia.